tstatler/doctools/guides/node/cli/whoami/README.md

 ## Example

-The following example displays output for the current logged in user if they do not belong to an organization.
+The following example displays information about the currently logged-in user if they do not belong to an organization.

     $ acs whoami